Don’t let anyone dull your sparkle! Conflict vs. Bullying

 At SIS Semarang we have a zero bullying policy and are very effective at curbing behaviour we deem as having bullying tendencies.
 By educating our students about bullying from a very young age we can ensure awareness and understanding by underlining the importance of integrity and caring.
 It is also extremely important to define and classify normal conflict – essential to developing children – and actual bullying.

-We have a school-wide commitment to teach students how to interact in a healthy manner but we also need students to recognise that not every negative interaction should be considered “bullying”.
+We have a school-wide commitment to teach students on how to interact in a healthy manner but we also need students to recognise that not every negative interaction should be considered “bullying”.
 Below is a useful video for differentiating between normal, regular conflict and bullying.

 For further reading on the difference between conflict vs. bullying, please see this informative article on the subject from Pacer’s National Bullying Prevention Centre out of the United States.